ShemmyYo/slot-mashine-python/README.md

 ***

 ### __Turn results__
-Reluts are presented in grapicly on reels (same way as on a real one-armed bandid).
+Results are presented graphically on reels (the same way as on a real one-armed bandit).
-Each line is analised and results for each line is printed (includin the amount won/lost and number of winning/loosing lines)
+Each line is analysed and results for each line is printed (including the amount won/lost and the number of winning/losing lines)

 <details><summary>Results IMAGE</summary>